almachelouche/middleman/content/email/IN/enews/004/2yr+_ecosport.md

 path='email_modules/preheader'
 color='''white'''

-	preheader = '''You're reading the 4th edition of the Insider where we share some of the latest happenings and events at Ford.
-Plus, you can check out some smart servicing tips that can help keep you safe on the road and keep your wallet happy.
-We hope this continues to inspire you to Go Further!'''
+	preheader = '''Welcome to the 4th edition of the Insider!
+Here, you can learn about the latest happenings and events at Ford.
+Plus, check out how Motorcraft&#174; parts can help keep your Ford in tip top shape for longer at competitive prices.'''

 [[module]] #Header Logo
 path='email_modules/header/logodesktop'